krivard/codalab-worksheets-wiki/Dev_Issue-tracking.md

 3. Nice to have

 ## Triaging Bugs:
-* Remove label 'New'
+* Remove the 'New' label.
-* Add or adjust Priority label, as appropriate
+* Add or adjust Priority label, as appropriate.
-* Assign to the appropriate person
+* Assign the issue to the appropriate person.
-* Select the appropriate milestone
+* Select the appropriate milestone.

 ## Closing Bugs:
-* Add appropriate comments
+* Add the appropriate comments.
-* Close bug
+* Close the issue.

 # Searching bugs